 We recommend gum grafting when the gum tissue is badly damaged.
 When this is the case, our periodontist reinforces the thinned gum by harvesting skin tissue from the palate and attaching it where gum tissue is consumed or thinned.

 When gum recession creates pockets and exposes your tooth root, our periodontist will surgically flip the gum and clean the pockets to remove calculus deposits.
 The specialist will then suture the gum back to its usual position to cover the roots of your teeth.

 If occlusal issues have resulted from gum disease, our periodontist will work with our orthodontist to repair your gums and jaw.
 Occlusal issues are about misaligned teeth and manifest in overbites, underbites or crossbites.
 The surgical intervention, in this case, may mean opening your gum and realigning your jaw to its correct position.
 Mild teeth misalignment may, however, be corrected with wearing occlusal appliances like braces.

 If you notice that your gums are red or bleed when you brush, visit us for a complete dental cleaning.
 If periodontitis is your case, we will give expert care and restore your oral health.
-Call us today at Reich Dental Center at 770-435-5450 to schedule your appointment.
+Call us, Reich Dental Center at 770-435-5450 with any questions you may have.

 Request Your Appointment